This article describes a few steps you can take if you're experiencing issues with your Telehealth sessions.

 Most Telehealth issues originate from using older or unsupported browsers.
-Ensure you are using the latest version of Google Chrome, Apple Safari or Mozilla Firefox.
+Ensure you are using the latest version of Google Chrome, Apple Safari, Mozilla Firefox, or Microsoft Edge.

 If you are using Video Chat/Telehealth in a mobile browser on your phone or tablet, ensure your OS version is iOS 11+ for iPhone/iPad or Android OS 7+ for Android phones/tablets.

-If you are using any other browser, e.g Microsoft Internet Explorer, Microsoft Edge or Opera you will likely have issues connecting to your session.
+If you are using any other browser, e.g Microsoft Internet Explorer, Opera, or Brave you will likely have issues connecting to your session.

 Without access to your camera and microphone, you will not be able to participate in your Telehealth session.
 You will see the following error if your camera and microphone are not available:

-If you also cannot see yourself in the bottom-right corner of your screen, Practice Better does not have access to your camera.
+If you also cannot see yourself in the session, Practice Better does not have access to your camera.